What is a Short Tail Keyword?

 In online advertising, short tail keywords are more competitive.
 In other words, more advertisers are bidding to place ads on the most popular search engine result pages for shorter, more common phrases.

 What are “long tail” keywords and how do they differ?

-Long tail keywords tend to draw less traffic because they’re not as popular as better-known “head” terms.
+This type of keywords tend to draw less traffic because they’re not as popular as better-known “head” terms.
 “Head” terms, or “short tail” terms, refer to more commonly used words, for example, “running shoes.”
 These usually tend to be around two words.
 Because people will likely search those terms more often than “long tail keywords,” they bring in more traffic and are therefore more desirable.
-“Long tail” keywords, on the other hand, are less popular but are more targeted to specific searches and come with less competition.
+These keywords, on the other hand, are less popular but are more targeted to specific searches and come with less competition.
 We’ll illustrate using the following example: “running shoes” versus “order running shoes online.”